MEDICINAL CANNABIS CULTIVATION & PRODUCTION

 - Minimising the movement of staff between plants – consider automated systems to bring the plants to the workers

 - Controlling dust during repotting of plants.
 In an indoor environment, dust settles on leaves.
 Without the rain that normally cleans leaves, the leaf stoma are blocked, stunting plant growth.

 PharmOut can design a complete turn-key solution, or help with the design of only specific areas of your cannabis facility.

-PharmOut employs two world leading cannabis master cultivators: Andrew Exner and Matthew Hayes, both of whom have decades of international experience.
+PharmOut employs world leading Cannabis master cultivators, cannabis consultants and master growers having decades of international experience and horticultral and GMP expertise.
 They can advise on the cultivators to select and the optimum growing process to achieve the highest yield, both in quality and volume.

 Medicinal Cannabis Facility | Interactive, 360 Degree Panorama (Visualisation)